api-evangelist/github/README.md

 # GitHub (github)

-GitHub is a platform and cloud-based service for software development and version control using Git, allowing developers to store and manage their code.
-It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.[6]
-Headquartered in California, it has been a subsidiary of Microsoft since 2018.
+GitHub is a cloud-based platform for software development and version control, built on Git.
+It enables developers to store, manage, and collaborate on code.
+In addition to Gits distributed version control, GitHub offers access control, bug tracking, feature requests, task management, continuous integration, and wikis for projects.
+Headquartered in California, it has operated as a subsidiary of Microsoft since 2018.

 **URL:** [Visit APIs.json URL](https://raw.githubusercontent.com/api-search/code/main/_apis/github/apis.md)